 While it is well known as a day for enjoying a pint green beer, many other traditional acts are practiced, including church going, parades, and the attendance of Ceilidh, traditional Gaelic festivals featuring Gaelic folk music and dancing.

 The act of gift giving on St. Patrick’s Day has gained prominence in recent years, largely consisting of ‘themed’ presents.
 Things like green candy, chocolate shamrocks, Irish beer and spirits and other Irish themed gifts are all fun to give and receive.
-If you’re interested, these and other great ideas can be found in our St. Patrick’s Day section.
+Check out our gourmet gift ideas in our St. Patrick’s Day section.

 GourmetGiftBaskets.com wishes everyone a safe and happy St. Patrick’s Day, and we would like to close with a traditional Irish blessing, which you can share and recite with your family and friends this weekend, and for years to come.